pranulkbv28/Coding-Ninjas-Files/JavaScript/README.md

 ### Types of Async Callbacks

 - **XML HTTP Request**: This is a callback function that is used to make network requests to a server and handle the response.
+[Check Here](./Asynchronous%20JS/User%20Card/script.js#L1) <!-- line 1 -->
 - **Fetch API**: This is a callback function that is used to make network requests to a server and handle the response.
 - **Promises**: This is a callback function that is used to handle asynchronous operations in JavaScript.
 - **Async/Await**: This is a callback function that is used to handle asynchronous operations in JavaScript.